commandlinetv/commandlinetv.github.io/_drafts/episode005.md

 {% include JB/setup %}

 We use `mv` to move and rename files, and create a shell `alias` to improve the safety of one of its sharp edges.
-We also introduce `mkdir` to create directories.
+We also introduce the `.bashrc` configuration script, and `mkdir` to create directories.